polsommer/stationapiv2.2/README.md

 > CMakeLists.txt` message that appears when CMake is pointed at the wrong path.

-This sequence leaves a ready-to-run layout in `/home/swg/chat` with the `stationchat` launcher in the top-level directory, the executable itself under `bin/`, and configuration files under `etc/stationapi/`.
-The launcher now automatically switches to the install directory before starting the binary so relative config paths resolve correctly even if you run it from somewhere else.
-If the helper could create the `/chat` symlink you can start the service with `cd /chat && ./stationchat`; otherwise run from `/home/swg/chat` or create your own link.
+This sequence leaves a ready-to-run layout in `/home/swg/chat` with the `stationchat` launcher in the top-level directory, the executable under `bin/`, and configuration files under `etc/stationapi/`.
+The launcher automatically switches into the install directory before starting the binary so relative configuration paths resolve correctly even if you launch it from elsewhere.
+If the helper created the `/chat` symlink you can start the service with `cd /chat && ./stationchat`; otherwise run it from `/home/swg/chat` or create a symlink yourself.

 ### Keeping `stationchat` alive across reboots